Aliases for ADRA2C Gene

 GeneCards Summary for ADRA2C Gene

 ADRA2C (Adrenoceptor Alpha 2C) is a Protein Coding gene.
-Diseases associated with ADRA2C include orthostatic intolerance and congestive heart failure.
+Diseases associated with ADRA2C include raynaud disease and orthostatic intolerance.
 Among its related pathways are Signaling by GPCR and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include protein homodimerization activity and alpha-2A adrenergic receptor binding.
+GO annotations related to this gene include G-protein coupled receptor activity and protein heterodimerization activity.
 An important paralog of this gene is HTR1F.

 UniProtKB/Swiss-Prot for ADRA2C Gene